zaza107-1/project3default/README.md

 ### Results
-The best model that we got is a VotingEnsemble model with an accuracy of 0.87299
+The best model that we got is a VotingEnsemble model with an accuracy of 0.87299 From the Azure documentation we can see that: Automated machine learning uses both voting and stacking ensemble methods for combining models.
+Voting: predicts based on the weighted average of predicted class probabilities (for classification tasks) or predicted regression targets (for regression tasks).

 - AutoML best model:
 ![](https://github.com/zaza107-1/project3default/blob/branch2/screenshots/autoML_bestmodel.jpg)